ToolShedTested

 5. WEN 4208T -- Best for Small Shops

 The trade-offs are deliberate: the WEN 4208T is designed for light to moderate use in a shop with limited bench space.
 The table is smaller (6 x 6 inches), the column is thinner, and sustained heavy drilling produces more heat and vibration than the larger models on this list.
-For a hobbyist who drills 100 holes a month in wood and occasional metal -- hardware installation, box making, small furniture -- the WEN 4208T at $99 is the right tool.
+For a hobbyist who drills 100 holes a month in wood and occasional metal -- hardware installation, box making, small furniture -- the WEN 4208T at the current retailer price is the right tool.
 For production drilling or regular Forstner work in hardwood, budget to the 10-inch WEN 4210 instead.

 Specs: 1/3 HP | 5 speeds: 740-3,140 RPM | 8" swing | 5/8" chuck | 3-3/8" quill travel | 30 lbs